samuelbalogh/aws-cert-dva-c01/README.md

 DELETE Bucket lifecycle

 You can also configure the lifecycle by using the Amazon S3 console or programmatically by using the AWS SDK wrapper libraries.
 If you need to, you can also make the REST API calls directly.
-For more information, see Setting Lifecycle Configuration on a Bucket.

 ### Configuring Amazon S3 Event Notifications